Plugins & integrations

 Built-in plugins ship in the console's Plugins marketplace — search, filter, enable, and configure them.
 Credential-bearing plugins document the exact permissions they need right in their setup screen.

-Native integrations
+Built-in integrations

 | Integration | What it does |